It a dump. It's a sewer. It's old. It's ugly. It's cramped. There's a infield on the football field. There's football lines in the outfield.

 My mom wasn't really a fan.
 She took me to games because it was something to do.
 She liked going, but didn't know anything about the game.
 I remember throwing a tantrum one time on the train because there were no seats.
 I don't know why I was so worked up.
 Even in the moment I couldn't figure out why I was so desperate for a seat near a window, but I also couldn't stop myself.
 Being a kid can be really weird.
 I did not get a malt cup that day, and I learned to stand on the train in silence.

 When I was a 19 year old college student looking for a way to connect with my 6 year old brother, I brought him to baseball games.
 It became our thing and for years we never missed an opening day.
 Our best year, we made it to over 40 ball games.
 During that time the coliseum was my refuge.
-When I had an afternoon to myself, or if I needed to escape and be alone, I'd head to game.
+When I had an afternoon to myself, or if I needed to escape and be alone, I'd head to a game.
 It was a great place to be anonymously social.
 You could almost always find someone to chat with, or you could sit with your headphones on and listen to Bill and Ken describe the action.
 I got to know the some of the vendors, particularly Joyce who ran the Pyramid Ales stand on the main concourse.
 I worked for Pyramid at the time, so I always liked chatting with Joyce and grabbing a familiar beer.

 Much later, I started bringing my family to games.
 When I was teaching and had summers off we made a habit of attending a couple games every home stand.
 It got to the point where my kids felt so at home, they'd run off as soon as we got through the gates.
 It took a few talking to's and a few tears for them to understand that even though it was familiar, it was still a big public place full of people we don't know.
 But I was thrilled that they felt so welcome and at ease in this place I'd been frequenting since I was their age.
 They love game days.
 Some of it is the baseball.
 Some of it is being together as a family.
 A lot of it is knowing that "ballpark rules" apply and they're going to get some kind of treat, usually a malt cup or cotton candy.